ardek66/kuforum/README.md

-# Kuforum
+# Kuforum-Gemini
-A light frontend to [Nimforum](https://github.com/nim-lang/nimforum)
+A Gemini frontend to [Nimforum](https://github.com/nim-lang/nimforum)

-Uses Nimforum's JSON API and serves you static HTML pages
+Uses Nimforum's JSON API and serves you gemtext pages